 Understanding ADHD Symptoms

 Attention-Deficit/Hyperactivity Disorder (ADHD) is a neurodevelopmental condition that affects both children and adults.
-While the presentation may vary, recognizing its most common signs is crucial for early intervention and support.
-This article explores the top three core symptoms, along with how they impact daily life and what steps individuals can take to seek help.
+While the presentation varies, recognizing its most common signs is crucial for early support.
+This article explores the top three core symptoms, how they affect daily life, and what steps you can take to seek help.

 Types of ADHD Symptoms